 The Twin Challenge

-So, with potty training twins, it is finding a way to manage the skills and ability of each twin individually while maintaining their emotional wellbeing as they navigate their natural twin ‘me too’ desire.
+So, with potty training twins, it is finding a way to manage the skills and ability of each twin individually while maintaining their emotional well-being as they navigate their natural twin ‘me too’ desire.

-Looking back, my accidental strategy of letting my girls decide whether to wear a nappy under her knickers or not helped with the fact that one of my girls was far more ready than the other.
+Looking back, my accidental strategy of letting my girls decide whether to wear a diaper under her knickers or not helped with the fact that one of my girls was far more ready than the other.

 Lessons I learned

-- They may not be ready at the same time – it can be hard to get twins to do things at different times but if you can, give it a go if one is ready.
+- They may not be ready at the same time – it can be hard to get twins to do things at different times.
+But if you can, give it a go if one is ready.

-- Get their buy in – make them part of the journey and give them some control over their world.
+- Get their buy-in – make them part of the journey and give them some control over their world.